wilkystyle/cloudformation-wordpress-vpc/README.md

     $ export AWS_ACCESS_KEY_ID="[YOUR ACCESS KEY]"
     $ export AWS_SECRET_ACCESS_KEY="[YOUR SECRET ACCESS KEY]"

-Then, run the Ansible playbook to create the stack:
+Next, run the Ansible playbook to create the stack and the local `wordpress` inventory file:

     $ ansible-playbook create.yml -i aws

+You will be prompted for the EC2 key pair ID that you wish to use for access to the EC2 instance after it is created.
+This must be the ID of the keypair you will use in the command below.

+Finally, run the Ansible playbook to provision the WordPress site, supplying the key file for EC2 access:

+    $ ansible-playbook provision.yml -i wordpress --private-key=/path/to/ec2/key.pem